 Coinstar is one of the top names in coin-counting machines.
 But you typically have to pay a fee for the service, and that fee can eat into your haul big time.

-If you’ve got kids as I do, the easiest and most accessible of all the free Coinstar alternatives is to use child labor.
-That is, get the kids to count their jars of loose change and roll the coins themselves!
+If you’ve got kids as I do, the easiest and most accessible of all the free Coinstar alternatives is to get the kids involved: Get the kids to count their jars of loose change and roll the coins themselves!

-So with all the uncertainty out there, your best bet is to find a local credit union or small community bank that will count your change for free.
+So your best bet is to find a local credit union or small community bank that will count your change for free.

-MyBankTracker.com has a current 2020 list, but it includes only a handful of institutions, and most offer the service only to their existing customers:
+MyBankTracker.com has a 2020 list, but it includes only a handful of institutions, and most offer the service only to their existing customers:

 |First County Bank